aboueim/bikesharing/README.md

 https://public.tableau.com/views/ChallengeAssignment_16704584045550/CheckoutTimesforUsers?:language=en-US&:display_count=n&:origin=viz_share_link

-Below I provided some details on the results of the analysis.
+The Tableau workbook include 7 worksheets and a story.
+Below I provided some insights from the results of the visualization in Tableau.

 ### Checkout Times for Users: